glpi-project/doc/source/modules/assets/tabs/softwares.rst

    :alt: Adding a license
    :align: center

-If the license is associated with a software that is already installed on the computer, it will be presented in the list of softwares.
+If the license is associated with a software that is already installed on the computer, it will be presented in the list of software.

 .. image:: /modules/assets/images/softwares_licence.png
    :alt: License from a software